 Projects that improve the experience for women, girls and disability cricket participants - helping clubs become more accessible, inclusive and supportive.

-Enhanced Playing Facilites
+Enhanced Playing Facilities

-Improvements that increase playing opportunities, capacity, and quality for priority groups
+Improvements that increase playing opportunities, capacity, and quality for priority groups.

 Enhanced Changing Facilities